My 'Easy Button' for Post-Op Cataract Care

 Compounded medications are generally not reviewed by the FDA for safety or efficacy.
 OSRX does not compound copies of commercially available products.
 References available upon request.

-Professional Disclosure: Dr. Wörtz is on the Medical Advisory Board for Ocular Science® (an affiliate of OSRX) and has financial interest in the company.
+Professional Disclosure: Dr. Wörtz is on the Medical Advisory Board for Ocular Science® (an OSRX affiliate) and has financial interest in the company.